-On the “Export Directory Metadata” page click Next.
+Continuing from where you were earlier on the “Export Directory Metadata” page click Next.

 On “Import IdP Metadata” under “Signing of Metadata” select Allow self-signed certificate in Metadata.

 On the “Test SSO Setup” page click Test SSO Connection.
-A new page will open and you’ll be redirected to login with the Duo Single Sign-On by completing primary authentication and Duo second-factor.
+A new page will open and you’ll be redirected to login with Duo Single Sign-On by completing primary authentication and Duo second-factor.
 Upon successful login you’ll be taken to a page that says “Single Sign-on succeeded.”
 Close this window and return to the Control Hub page.

 As long as the authentication was successful select The test was successful.
 Enable Single Sign On. and click Next.
 If it was not successful, double-check instructions and settings.
 Do not continue until you get a successful test authentication.

 Once the settings successfully save you’ll be returned to the “Settings” page and SSO will be enabled for Webex.

 Learn more about Webex SSO at Webex Help.

 You can log on by navigating to Webex Login.
 Type your e-mail address the text field and click Next.
 You'll be redirected to the Duo Single Sign-On login page.
 Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the Webex site after authenticating.